disruptek/balls/README.md

 ![performance](docs/clean.svg "performance")

 ## Documentation
-See [the documentation for the testes module](https://disruptek.github.io/testes/testes.html) as generated directly from the source.
+See [the documentation for the balls module](https://disruptek.github.io/balls/balls.html) as generated directly from the source.

 ## License
 MIT